GPGoforth/Plex-Automation/README.md

   They can also set up different priorities for the indexers, so Radarr will try to download the movie from the highest priority indexer first and then move on to the next one if it doesn't find the movie.
 - **Lidarr**<br>
   Music collection manager.
   - Lidarr is a music management service that is similar to Sonarr, but for music.
 It can automatically download new music releases and manage your music library.
-It's integrated with jackett and qbittorrent, to allow you to use many torrent trackers and download client that are not available in the default installation.
+It's integrated with prowlarr and qbittorrent, to allow you to use many torrent trackers and download client that are not available in the default installation.
   - Automates the process of downloading new music and managing your music library.
-- **Jackett/Prowlarr**<br>
+- **Prowlarr**<br>
   Which is a proxy server for indexers.
-  - Jackett is an essential tool that allows you to use many torrent trackers with Sonarr, Radarr and Lidarr that are not available in the default installation.
+  - Prowlarr is an essential tool that allows you to use many torrent trackers with Sonarr, Radarr and Lidarr that are not available in the default installation.
   - It allows you to use many more indexers that are not directly compatible with apps like Radarr.<br>

   Please keep in mind that the use of private trackers is at your own risk, and it's against the terms of service of many of these sites, also it's illegal in some countries, you should check your country laws and regulations before using them.